Miralga impact structure

 The Miralga impact structure is an impact structure in the Pilbara Craton of Western Australia.
 With an initially estimated age of around 3.47 billion years dating to the Paleoarchean, it has been suggested to be the oldest known impact structure on Earth by over a billion years and the only one known from the Archean.

 The structure is found in the East Pilbara Terrane, one of the oldest parts of the Pilbara Craton.
 The structure lies on a geological dome called the North Pole Dome which was initially suggested to represent the central uplift of the structure.
-Evidence of the impact is shatter cones found in the Antarctic Creek Member, a 20 m thick layer of sedimentary rock including "felsic to mafic volcaniclastic rocks, chert, argillite, arenite and jaspilite intruded by dolerite", sandwiched between overlying and underlying volcanic rocks of the Mount Ada Basalt Basalt, which is 2–3 km thick.
+Evidence of the impact is shatter cones found in the Antarctic Creek Member, a 20 m layer of sedimentary rock including "felsic to mafic volcaniclastic rocks, chert, argillite, arenite and jaspilite intruded by dolerite", sandwiched between overlying and underlying volcanic rocks of the Mount Ada Basalt Basalt, which is 2–3 km thick.

-In the original March 2025 study describing the structure, Uranium–lead dating of detrital zircons within the Antarctic Creek Member as well as separate dating of the overlying and underlying volcanic strata, suggested that the age of the Antarctic Creek Member and thus the impact to 3470 million years ago, ± 2-3 million years.
-The 40–45 km diameter of the dome led the authors to suggest that the now long eroded impact crater was over 100 km in diameter when it formed.
+In the original March 2025 study describing the structure, uranium–lead dating of detrital zircons within the Antarctic Creek Member, as well as separate dating of the overlying and underlying volcanic strata, suggested that the age of the Antarctic Creek Member, and thus the impact, dates to 3470 million years ago, ± 2–3 million years.
+The 40–45 km diameter of the dome led the authors to suggest that the long-since-eroded impact crater was over 100 km in diameter when it formed.

-However, a study published several months later in July 2025 disputed the conclusions made in the original study.
-While they agreed that an impact structure existed (which they dubbed the Miralga impact structure), they found that shatter cones existed in much younger overlying rocks dating to 2.71 billion years ago, so the impact must have occurred after that time, and based on other constraints the impact must have also occurred sometime before 400 million years ago.
+A study published several months later in July 2025 disputed the conclusions made in the original study.
+While they agreed that an impact structure existed (which they dubbed the Miralga impact structure), they found that shatter cones existed in much-younger overlying rocks dating to 2.71 billion years ago, so the impact must have occurred after that time, and based on other constraints, the impact must have also occurred sometime before 400 million years ago.
 They also found that the formation of the North Pole Dome must have predated the formation of the structure, and that the impact structure was smaller than initially suggested, only 16 km in diameter.